The-Apple-King/Projects/README.md

 To order food delivery, type client name, select your restaurant from the drop down menu, and then press `Order Food` button to send the drone to pick up the food and drop it off at the robot.

 ### People
-In order to add people to the simulation click the `add person` button to spawn another person to run around the map.
+In order to add people to the simulation, click on the `add person` button to spawn another person to run around the map.

-Now go to 3D Visualization page and select the view of the entities on top right corner.
+You can now go to the 3D Visualization page and select the view of the entities on the top right corner.

 ## 3D Visualization
 You will be able to watch the simulation of the drone and the passenger here http://127.0.0.1:8081.

-On top right corner, you can change your camera view into locking the entities.
+On the top right corner, you can change your camera view to lock onto the entities in the simulation.

-There are a few entities that exist to make the map more lively, a helicopter, a jogger, and a dragon.
-These move to a random point and then pick another point to move to.
+There are a few entities that exist to make the map more lively, such as a helicopter, a jogger, and a dragon.
+These move to a random points where you can then pick another point for it to move to.

 Drones are given jobs to do by the robots and the drones will pick up and drop off the robots or food at the destination specified.